-The second paper co-authored with Prof Paul Downward of Loughborough University and Dr Peter Dawson of the University of East Anglia analysed the issue of referee decision making in rugby’s Heineken Cup.
+The second paper co-authored with Prof Paul Downward of Loughborough University and Dr Peter Dawson of the University of East Anglia analysed the impact of referee decision making on home advantage in Rugby Union’s Heineken Cup.

 Brussels 7th October – EU Commission Clears Joint Acquisition of Slaney Foods and Slaney Proteins by ABP and Fane Valley.